Excited State Densities from Time-Dependent Density Functional Response Theory: Results and Analysis on Model Systems

 Turning now to our third model, Harm$_\gamma$, our final example is that of excited-state densities of states of double-excitation character.
 In this system the lowest excitation is a single excitation, and we expect adiabatic SMA to work particularly well especially since it is well-separated from other excitations.
 The 2nd and 3rd excitations are mixtures of KS single and double excitations; at $\gamma = 0$ the mixture is close to 50:50, so that the first and the second terms of Eq.~(\ref{eq:density_dsma}) and Eq.~(\ref{eq:DSPA_density}) contribute equally to the density-difference of both states while as $\gamma$ increases to one, the KS near-degeneracy is increasingly lifted, with the lower state of the pair acquiring a predominantly single excitation character, and the upper state a predominantly double.

-Fig.~\ref{fig:diff-harmonic} shows the excited-state densities of the lowest three excitations, predicted from adiabatic SMA, SPA, frequency-dependent DSMA and DSPA, and compared with the exact.
-As expected, the approximations coincide closely with the exact for the lowest excitation, but differ for the second and third due to their double-excitation character.
+Fig.~\ref{fig:diff-harmonic} shows the excited-state densities of the lowest three excitations, predicted from adiabatic SMA, SPA, frequency-dependent DSMA and DSPA, and compared with the exact. {The results in Fig.~\ref{fig:diff-harmonic} utilize the exact KS orbitals and exact KS orbital energies in the construction of Eqs.~(\ref{eq:density_sma}),~(\ref{eq:density_dsma}),~(\ref{eq:DSPA_density}), together with the EXX kernel for the adiabatic part. } As expected, the approximations coincide closely with the exact for the lowest excitation, but differ for the second and third due to their double-excitation character.
 Both DSPA and DSMA do an excellent job, while the adiabatic SMA and SPA qualitatively fail for both states at $\gamma = 0$.
-For the third state at $\gamma = 1$ the adiabatic approximations also fail, but they provide a closer approximation for the 2nd state, with a small error at the origin, consistent with the fact that it is dominated by the single excitation.
-We note there is only one adiabatic state, so the predicted density for both the actual 2nd and 3rd states is the same with the adiabatic SMA/SPA.
+We note {the adiabatic approximation predicts only one} state, so the predicted density for both the actual 2nd and 3rd states is the same with the adiabatic SMA/SPA.
+For the third state at $\gamma = 1$ the adiabatic approximations also fail, but they provide a closer approximation for the second state, with a small error at the origin, consistent with the fact that it is dominated by the single excitation. {We observe that for DSPA and DSMA, the second excitation performs worse compared to ASPA/ASMA, and we will address that shortly when discussing the performance of LDA kernel utilized with the exact KS orbitals in the same setting.}